 Ready to start your DCEU journey?
 DC movies in order

 The bad news is that the first action movie was so terrible that the bar is literally in hell.
 Elba, again, fulfils his brief as the grizzled, reluctant leader Bloodsport, but it’s a fairly generic role in a fairly generic movie.

 The power of voice acting should never be underestimated, as Elba showed us in the Disney live-action remake of The Jungle Book.
 He sneers his way through the sinister role of Shere Khan so excellently that it genuinely sends a shiver down my spine.

 I don’t know about you, but Chief Bogo is the only cop I trust.
 He’s stoic, steely, demands respect and delivers killer lines like, “Life isn’t some cartoon musical where you sing a little song and all your insipid dreams magically come true.”

 Animagic: Best animated movies

-Zootopia is one of those children’s movies that goes above and beyond and is actually a pretty compelling watch for people of all ages — and part of that is honestly due to Elba’s vocal talent.
-Don’t lie to yourself — Chief Bogo is clearly the breakout character of this movie.
+Zootopia is one of those Disney movies that go above and beyond.
+It’s actually a pretty compelling watch for people of all ages, and part of that is honestly due to Elba’s vocal talent.
+Don’t lie to yourself — Chief Bogo is clearly the breakout cartoon character of this film.

 Want more space battles?
 Best sci-fi series

-Pacific Rim will go down in history not only as one of Elba’s best ever roles, but as a modern classic.
-In terms of why his role of Marshal Stacker Pentecost is so compelling, director Guillermo del Toro puts it best.
-“I wanted somebody that could bring a lot of authority, but that you could feel the weight of the world on his shoulders,” he said in an interview. “
+Pacific Rim will go down in history not only as one of Elba’s best-ever roles, but as a modern classic.
+In terms of why his role as Marshal Stacker Pentecost is so compelling, director Guillermo del Toro puts it best.
+“I wanted somebody that could bring a lot of authority, but that you could feel the weight of the world on his shoulders,” he told IGN.